Skip to main content

 Step up your beef game with this rub!
-The lowliest cut of beef is transformed into something magical when rubbed with this wonderful rub.
+The lowliest cut of beef is transformed into something magical when rubbed with this excellent rub.
 At first, I thought using coffee on beef was a strange concept, but oh my wordy!
 I was wrong.
 The coffee deepens the flavor of all the other spices.

 Try this one!
 You won’t regret it!